Cvmcosta/ltijs/docs/migration.md

 #### Changed error handling policy

 In previous versions, Ltijs would catch errors thrown within methods, log them and then return false.
 In version 5.0, errors are not caught by the methods themselves, this was done to give developers more freedom on how they choose to handle errors.

-The logger functionality was also removed, developers can now choose how to log access and error information.
+**The Logger functionality was also removed, developers can now choose how to log access and error information.**

-*(This change does not apply to the LTI authentication flow, errors thrown during the validation process still redirect to the invalid token or session timeout endpoints)*
+*(This change does not apply to the LTI authentication flow, errors thrown during the validation process still redirect to the invalid token or session timeout endpoint.)*

 #### Bumped required version of Node